bschaatsbergen/bschaatsbergen.com/content/posts/multi-region-encryption-of-secrets.md

 ---
-title: "Global KMS keys and secrets in AWS"
+title: "Going global with KMS and Secrets Manager"
 date: 2022-01-23T12:19:55+01:00
 tags: ["Terraform", "AWS"]
-description: "Lets take a look at managing our KMS keys and secrets across multiple regions with Terraform."
 ---
 In this post I want to give you a brief introduction on how to deploy KMS keys and secrets in Secret Manager across multiple regions.
-We'll do so by making use of replication to minimize waste and prevent repeating ourselves.
+We'll do so by making use of replication to minimize waste and prevent repetition.

 ## Multi-region KMS key